bluesky/tiled/docs/source/tutorials/caching.md

 or data is lost and will need to be cached anew.
 To persist it for longer, see the next section.

-## Make repeated access fast across one working session / process
+## Make repeated access fast across working sessions / processes

 *Solution: Stash results on disk.*